tensorturtle/fob/README.md

 **Focus Blocks** is my take on time management inspired by Flow State, Pomodoro Technique, Timeboxing, and Deep Work.
 Please read the [Introduction to Focus Blocks](/FOCUS_BLOCKS.md) first to understand the motivation for the creation of this program.

-**`fob`** is a command-line program that makes it easy to implement Focus Blocks in your daily life.
-It is written in Python and distributed as standalone binaries for Mac, Linux, and Windows.
+**`fob`** is a simple CLI program that lets you plan, visualize, and update your monthly goals within the Focus Blocks time management framework.

+It is written in Python and can be installed on Mac, Linux, and Windows.

 # Quick Start